26 women-owned brands for all your everyday essentials - CNN Underscored

 Purely Elizabeth

 Founder Elizabeth Stein wanted to start a natural foods company that’s both healthy and tasty.
-Purely Elizabeth is her collection of foods that are vegan, gluten-free and contain nutrient rich ingredients so you can feel good about what you’re snacking on.
-We can’t wait to get our hands on this Chocolate Sea Salt Probiotic Granola ($19.47; amazon.com) to munch on while we work or add it to some yogurt.
+Purely Elizabeth is her collection of foods that are vegan and gluten-free, and that contain nutrient-rich ingredients so you can feel good about what you’re snacking on.
+We can’t wait to get our hands on this Chocolate Sea Salt Probiotic Granola ($19.47; amazon.com) to munch on while we work or add to some yogurt.

 Spanx